 Instead of big images, or other niceties, it’s better to dig in with some juicy benefit-rich content that relates to the visitor’s interests – which is all about their dreams and challenges.

-Here are a handful before-and-after websites reviews I’ve done to illustrate this.
+Here are a handful before-and-after website reviews I’ve done to illustrate this.
 (I’ve set these links to open in a new tab so you can take a quick peak and come back)

-But not only do you need to know what to write about, you do need to get the work done.
-Here’s how I recommend you get a handle on your content, get it done timely, and get it done well.
+Here’s how I recommend you get a handle on your content, get it created timely, and get it done well.

 It’s easier to base your content on a central theme.
 If you’re a relationship coach working with couples and families, then craft a few sentences that encompass the essence of what you do including pains you help people with, results you aim to achieve, and some basics on how you do that with clients.